Mills Observatory: Initial plans

 When Dundee Town Council received the bequest they were in something of a quandary.
 There was no precedent for any bequest of this nature, and their first thought was to offer the money to the University College, Dundee, in the hope that they would be able to fulfil its terms.
 They, in turn, sought expert opinion from, among others, the Royal Greenwich Observatory, regarding the feasibility of such a project.
 The advice they received envisaged that only very limited public access would be possible.
-Evidently the College decided that the project did not fit into their plans, so they declined the offer.
+Evidently the college decided that the project did not fit into their plans, so they declined the offer.
 A Trust was then set up with the Town Council, and plans were drawn up to build the Observatory on the summit of Dundee Law.
 However, the outbreak of the First World War in 1914 put the whole project in pause, and the site it was intended to occupy was instead reserved for the War Memorial, which was erected after the end of hostilities.
 No further progress was made during the 1920s.

 The onset of the Depression in the 1930s caused the matter to be raised once again, since it was felt that the project would provide much-needed work for the depressed building industry.
 Professor Sampson, Astronomer Royal for Scotland, was brought in as consultant.
-After examining several sites he came down strongly in favour of Balgay Hill as being by far the most suitable site, both in terms of astronomical suitability and for public access.
+After examining several sites including the Dundee Law, Stobsmuir, Reres Hill in Broughty Ferry and a site close to King's Cross Hospital, he came down strongly in favour of Balgay Hill as being by far the most suitable site, both in terms of astronomical suitability and for public access.
 This decision has stood the test of time, since other observatories have had their seeing conditions ruined by sodium lighting and other forms of modern pollution.

 The concept of a public observatory is, in a way, a contradiction in terms, since by definition, an observatory should be as far away from the public as possible.
 Most of the modern research observatories are situated on mountain-tops or desert areas.
 However, the geography of Dundee is unique, in that it has Balgay Hill overlooking a river estuary, protected from the main lights of the city by trees which also help to provide a purer atmosphere, and at the same time very accessible to the public.
-Something like 40% of all nights are observable.
+Around 40% of all nights are observable from the observatory.

 Planning, construction and opening

 Professor Sampson collaborated with James MacLellan Brown, the City Architect, in designing a much more modern building than the one originally planned before the war.
 The structure is of sandstone blocks quarried from Leoch, near Rosemill.
-The Observatory was formally opened by Professor Sampson on 28 October 1935, and presented to the Town Council by Mr. Milne of the Mills Trust in the presence of Lord Provost Buist.
+Initially planned to open in the summer of 1934 but pushed back to the autumn as a result of problems surrounding the adjustment of the dome, it was formally opened by Professor Sampson on 28 October 1935, and presented to the Town Council by Mr. Milne of the Mills Trust in the presence of Lord Provost Buist.